Capital gains tax on property

 As a landlord, you might reduce your CGT bill through reliefs such as private residence relief, if applicable.
 Remember, any profit from the sale is part of your taxable income for the year.

-Understanding capital gains tax on inherited or gifted property
+Capital gains tax on inherited or gifted property

-Selling overseas property: Do the same rules apply?
+Selling overseas property: do the same rules apply?

 Selling a property located outside the UK can still subject you to UK capital gains tax if you are a UK resident.
-The calculations for overseas property sales follow similar principles as domestic sales, considering factors like purchase and selling costs, and improvements made.

-Remember, if tax is paid in another country, you might be eligible for foreign tax credit relief to avoid double taxation.
+If tax is paid in another country, you might be eligible for foreign tax credit relief to avoid double taxation.

 Calculating your capital gains tax

-Calculating capital gains tax on property involves several steps.
 First, determine the gain by subtracting the original purchase price from the sale price.
 Next, include costs involved in buying and selling the property, like legal fees and estate agent fees, as well as the cost of improvements.
 Deduct the capital gains tax allowance, which is a tax-free threshold.

 For the tax year 2023-2024, this allowance for individuals is £12,300.
 Finally, consider other income, as it affects whether you're a basic or higher rate taxpayer, influencing the rate at which you pay capital gains tax.